-TOK lessons on the TOK Exhibition and its requirement will take place in the mid of Term 2 after your have completed your exploration of the Core Theme (completed in Term 1) and the Optional Themes.
+TOK lessons on the TOK Exhibition and its requirement will take place in the Term 2 after you have completed your exploration of the Core Theme (completed in Term 1) and the Optional Themes.
 You will be guided in unpacking the IA prompt of your choice.
 Time will be given for you to curate objects that may be used for your exhibition.
 You are expected to produce a proposal detailing how and what you will do to prepare for the assessment.
 You will then write a draft.
 It is important for you to understand your teachers "are permitted to provide feedback on one draft of this work."
-Thus, your first draft must be substantial.
-Avoid presenting your teachers a skeleton draft with possibilities and potential directions for your exhibition.
+Thus, your first draft must be substantial and treated as 'good enough for submission to the IBO'.
+Avoid presenting your teachers a skeleton draft with possibilities and potential directions for your exhibition which are not finalized.
 Upon receiving feedback (either orally or in written form), proceed to finalize your commentaries of your exhibition and submit it by the deadline.
-Once that is done, you will put up display your work to the school community on a date agreed upon by the school.
+Once that is done, you will put up display your work to the school community on a date provided by the school.